-71. The Federal Gun Control Act (the "Gun Control Act"), 18 U.S.C. § 921(a)(3) (emphasis added), provides:
+72. The Federal Gun Control Act (the "Gun Control Act"), 18 U.S.C. § 921(a)(3) (emphasis added), provides:

-The term "firearm" means (A) any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; (B) the frame or receiver of any such weapon; (C) any firearm muffler or firearm silencer; or (D) any destructive device.
+be converted to expel a projectile by the action of an explosive; (B) the frame or receiver of any such weapon; (C) any firearm muffler or firearm silencer; or (D) any destructive device.
 Such term does not include an antique firearm.